Farm Bill: Terms to Know

-Coverage level - Percent of coverage selected, most crops have coverage levels available from 50 to 85 percent, in increments of 5 percent.
+Coverage level – Percent of coverage selected, most crops have coverage levels available from 50% to 85%, in increments of 5%.

 Premium – Payment for insurance; determined by either: Multiplying the production guarantee per acre times your price election or your projected price, as applicable, times the premium rate, times the insured acreage, times your share at the time coverage begins, and times any premium adjustment percentages that may apply; or 2) Multiplying your amount of insurance per acre times the premium rate, times the insured acreage, times your share at the time coverage begins, and times any premium adjustment percentages that may apply.

 Indemnity payment – Payment for coverage of an insurable loss.

 Supplemental Coverage Option (SCO) – A county level revenue- or yield-based insurance optional endorsement that covers a portion of losses not covered by the deductible of the same crop’s underlying insurance policy; can be referred to as a shallow loss.
 Farms enrolled in ARC are not eligible for SCO.

 Livestock Program Terms

 Livestock Gross Margin (LGM) – Provides protection against loss of gross margin (market value of livestock minus feed costs)

 Dairy Margin Coverage Program – The 2018 Farm Bill authorized the Dairy Margin Coverage (DMC) program which is a voluntary risk management program for dairy producers.
 DMC replaces the Margin Protection Program for Dairy (MPP-Dairy).
 DMC continues to offer protection to dairy producers when the difference between the all milk price and the average feed price (the margin) falls below a certain dollar amount selected by the producer.

 The program provides: